teamtomo/membrain-seg/docs/Usage/Segmentation.md

 ```

 You only need to input the path to the segmentation that has been generated my MemBrain-seg.
 The output of this function will be a skeletonized version of this.

+### Additional arguments:
+**--out-folder:** Path to the folder where skeletonizations should be stored. [default: ./skeletonizations]
+**--method:** Skeletonization method to use.
+Choose between '3D-NMS' and '2D-skimage'. [default: 3D-NMS]
+**--batch-size:** Optional batch size for processing the tomogram with 3D-NMS.
+If not specified, the entire volume is processed at once.
+If operating with limited GPU resources, a batch size of 1,000,000 is recommended. [default: 16]

 ## Post-Processing
 If you have pre-processed your tomogram using pixel size matching, you may want to [rescale](./Preprocessing.md#pixel-size-matching) your